TonysGit2015/learnGit/readme.txt

 This is a change on master branch to test conflict !!

 This is the merged version which fixes the conflict

+This is a bug fix on issue-1 branch.